30 Jun

 • Steel or tin cans

 5) No Toys, remote controls, ceramic cups, hangers, trash cans.
 Try to donate them to local charities.
-Reuse hangers dry-cleaning establishments.
+Reuse hangers at dry-cleaning establishments.

 6) Plastics that can be recycled must be numbered 1 through 7 and include: